 State College DUI Lawyer

-Most people are clueless as ot what is going to happen next and have a ton of questions – Did the officer have probable cause to arrest me?
+People that have been arrested or charged with a PA DUI have a ton of questions – Did the officer have probable cause to arrest me?
 Why didn’t the officer Mirandize me?
-Am I being charged with a DUI?
-Will the police show up at my house or work place and arrest me?
+Are the police going to show up at my house or work to arrest me?
 Am I going to jail?
-For answers to many questions about Pennsylvania DUI issues, check out our DUI Question and Answer page.
+Can I get a limited license?
+For answers to such questions, check out our PA DUI Question and Answer page.

 Mandatory Minimum Sentences for Pennsylvania DUI Convictions

-Pennsylvania DUI laws often require a judge to impose mandatory minimum penalties in DUI cases, including hefty fines, jail time, and license suspensions.
-Even many first-time offenders face license suspensions and jail time if convicted of a DUI.
+A conviction of DUI in Pennsylvania leads to the imposition mandatory penalties, including hefty fines, jail time, and license suspensions.
+Even many first-time offenders face license suspensions and jail time if convicted.

-A DUI conviction can also have unexpected collateral consequences.
-A criminal record makes it more difficult for people to find a job.
-DUI offenses can lead to a suspension of professional licenses for nurses, doctors, lawyers, engineers, and other professionals.
-A drunk driving conviction can even impose a lifetime prohibition on a person’s right to possess a firearm.
+A DUI conviction can also result in collateral consequences or punishments.
+Everyone knows that a criminal record makes it more difficult to pass background checks and get a job.
+DUI charges can also lead to consequences for people with professional licenses, like nurses, doctors, lawyers, engineers, and other professionals.
+A DUI conviction can even impose a lifetime prohibition on a person’s right to possess a firearm.

 First Time Offenders and ARD Eligibility

-Many first-time DUI offenders that have no or only limited prior scrapes with the law may be eligible to participate in a program called Accelerated Rehabilitative Disposition (ARD).
-With ARD, a person pleads not guilty to the charges but agrees to comply with certain conditions and complete certain requirements in exchange for the ability to have the charges dismissed and then expunged.
+Many first-time DUI offenders are eligible to participate in a diversionary program called Accelerated Rehabilitative Disposition (ARD).
+With ARD, a person pleads not guilty to the charges but agrees to comply with certain conditions and complete certain requirements to obtain a dismissal and expungement of the charges.
+Whether or not a person is approved for ARD is determined by the district attorney in that county.
+ARD requirements vary from county to county and may even vary from case to case within a county.
 General ARD requirements include a period of supervision by the probation department, payment of ARD costs and fees, completion of counseling or treatment programs, DUI classes, and community service.
-ARD eligiblity and ARD requirements vary from county to county and may even vary from case to case within a county.

 Experienced and Successful Driving Under the Influence Attorney